 If you’re new to tube amplifiers, check out the best tube amplifiers for home use.

 Tube amps deliver linear amplification

 As you might know, tubes amplify the signal with the help of voltage variation while solid-state amplifiers or transistors operate through amplification of current.
 The linear amplification process involved in the functioning of tube amps doesn’t need as much negative feedback as transistors in order to make a linear circuit.
 This kind of circuit further helps in the reduction of distortion and also prevents slow-down of the amplifier.
 The sound quality is a direct result of the feedback level, with high negative feedback leading to dull and monotonous music and low or zero feedback, thus delivering more natural sound quality.

 Now that is a moot question.
 Not all tube amps are good, nor are all solid-state amps bad.
 Certain varieties of music, in fact, demand the solid-state amp kind of sound with its odd-order distortion.
 And with some of the modern transistors actually copying the technological quality of tubes, you’ll come across certain varieties of solid-state amps that actually work almost as well as tubes, if not better.

-Comparisons may sound tedious, but if it’s quality that you’re seeking in your devices requiring amplification, it makes good sense to make a comparison between the types of amps available to choose from (check out our list of the top 5 most affordable tube amplifier models for more information).
+Comparisons may sound tedious, but if it’s quality that you’re seeking in your devices requiring amplification, it makes good sense to make a comparison between the types of amps available to choose from (check out our list of the Bravo Audio Ocean for example).
 It seems tube amps do score over solid state kind of amps on many counts, not the least of them being their better sonic quality with minimum of distortion.
 No wonder the tube amps have once again started being used extensively, replacing the solid-states in many instances.
 However, as mentioned earlier, not every tube amp you come across may be as good as you expect it to be.
 Similarly, there are times when you may find the solid-state amps more suited to your needs, even for music.